 The photo above shows three of the four width options (I didn’t show the 12” wide option).
 The 3” and 5” wide channels come in 40-inch lengths (1 meter).
 The 8” and 12” wide channels come in 20-inch lengths (1/2 meter).

 A key feature of the Pro Series trench drain product line is the ability to cut the channels to any desired size.
 The channels come with a “double ridged” cut line every four inches (4”) along the length of the channel.
 This makes it possible to trim, for instance, 8 or 12 inches from the channel in order to custom fit the drain into a tight area.

 Trim the channel using a simple hand saw.
 By making your cut in the slot formed by the double ridges, you can easily change the length of the drain while retaining an edge that allows all the standard hardware (end caps and other channels) to be attached.
 There is no patching of the channel in a custom length situation.

 While you can cut a channel to a specific length, specialty channels are available for making 45 and 90 degree bends in the drain.
 Side outlets are available in 5” and 8” wide channels.
 Another notable feature is that every channel has a bottom knockout.
 This gives you flexibility when it comes time to place a bottom discharge.
 You can place the bottom outlet wherever you want.

 Pro Series Grates: Know Your Options

 The 5” wide Pro Series drain, however, has the most grating options.
 Plastic slotted grates (class B loading) are available in six (6) colors.
-Perforated plastic grating is available, but only in gray.
-A cast iron grate and a high impact resistant plastic slotted grate are also available in 5” width.
+The perforated plastic grating is available, but only in gray.
+A cast iron grate and a high impact-resistant plastic slotted grate are also available in 5” width.